hadley/adv-r/Functions.md

   f(10)
   ```

-## Everything is a function call
+## Every operation is a function call

-The previous example of redefining `(` works because every operation in R is a function call, even operations with special syntax are just a disguise for ordinary function calls.
+The previous example of redefining `(` works because every operation in R is a function call, and even operations with special syntax are just a disguise for ordinary function calls.
 This includes infix operators like `+`, control flow operators like `for`, `if`, and `while`, subsetting operators like `[]` and `$` and even the curly braces `{`.
 This means that each of these pairs of statements are exactly equivalent.
 Note that `` ` ``, the backtick, lets you refer to functions or variables that have reserved or illegal names:

 ```R
 x + y